-- 186. Students wishing to apply for DSA support in respect of a full-time distance learning course or a part-time undergraduate course are requested to complete only part of the DSASL if they have already completed a PTG1or an application for the PT Tuition Loan Postgraduate students will be required to complete all of the DSA1F.
-Supplies of the DSA1F will be delivered via Prolog.
-In order to expedite the application process it is recommended that LAs/SFW issue the text contained in Annex 1 with the DSA application forms they issue, requesting that students provide evidence of their disability with their completed application form. - 187.
-The DSA application process for students undertaking full-time distance learning, part-time and postgraduate courses involves completion of the DSA1F/DSASL form by the student and endorsement of course details by institutions.
-Under the Equality Act, disabled students have the right to confidentiality which means that they are not required to reveal their disability to their institution.
-We expect that most students will not object to asking their institutions to endorse their application form.
-However, some disabled students (we expect the number to be minimal) may object to asking their institution to complete the form because this would disclose that they are disabled and deny their rights to confidentiality under the Equality Act. - 188.
-In the event that a disabled student does object to their institution seeing their application form on the grounds that this breaches their right under the Equality Act 2010, we recommend the following action: - the student completes all parts of the application form except Section 5 and returns the form to the LA/SFW; - the student obtains a letter from their LA/SFW requesting information from the HEI about their course and the student's study pattern - the student passes the letter to the HEI; and - the information is returned by the HEI to the LA/SFW via the student. - 189.
-Suggested text for inclusion in the letter referred to under the second bullet point in the previous paragraph is provided at Annex 5.
-Please note that letters should not mention that the student is disabled or is applying for a DSA.
+- 168. Students wishing to apply for DSAs support in respect of a full-time distance learning course or a part-time undergraduate course are requested to complete only part of the DSASL if they have already completed a PTG1or an application for the PT Tuition Loan Postgraduate students will be required to complete all of the DSA1F.
+In order to expedite the application process it is recommended that SFW requests that students provide evidence of their disability with their completed application form. - 169.
+The DSAs application process for students undertaking full-time distance learning, part-time and postgraduate courses involves completion of the DSA1F/DSASL form by the student and endorsement of course details by providers.
+Under the Equality Act, disabled students have the right to confidentiality which means that they are not required to reveal their disability to their provider.
+We expect that most students will not object to asking their providers to endorse their application form.
+However, some disabled students (we expect the number to be minimal) may object to asking their provider to complete the form because this would disclose that they are disabled and deny their rights to confidentiality under the Equality Act. - 170.
+In the event that a disabled student does object to their provider seeing their application form on the grounds that this breaches their right under the Equality Act 2010, we recommend the following action: - the student completes all parts of the application form except Section 5 and returns the form to the SFW: - the student obtains a letter from their SFW requesting information from the HEP about their course and the student's study pattern - the student passes the letter to the HEP; and - the information is returned by the HEP to the SFW via the student.

+Letters should not mention that the student is disabled or is applying for DSAs.